elsa199/elsa199/README.md

 - 👋 Hi, I’m Elahe Sadat Kazemi Nasab.
 - 👀 I’m interested in Programing, painting, music and Tourism.
+I work as an artificial intelligence expert in ARIAPA company.
 - 💞️ I’m looking to collaborate on in the field of artificial intelligence.

 <!---